UkoeHB/bevy_simplenet/README.md

 }
 ```

 Send a response.
-The `RequestToken` allows us to correctly associate the response with the original response.
+The `RequestToken` allows us to correctly associate the response with the original request.
 If you drop the token then the client will automatically receive a `ClientEvent::Reject` event and their `RequestSignal` will return `RequestStatus::Rejected`.

 ```rust
 fn send_server_response(In(token): In<RequestToken>, server: Res<Server<TestChannel>>)